Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/nodes/inspect.md

 - `PeerId`: Peer ID of your node
 - `ListenAddrs`: Addresses that the Swarm API bound to
 - `AnnounceAddrs`: Addresses that your node is announcing to other nodes for connecting to it
+- `adminAddrs`: Addresses that the Admin API bound to (for interaction with CLI or Node Manager)
 - `Connections`: List of active connections to peers, identified by peer ID and address
 - `knownPeers`: List of all peers, identified by peer ID and address, that your node knows